Skip to article frontmatterSkip to article content

 definition = """

-lab_name : char(16)
+lab_name : char(16) # name of the lab

-rat_id : int unsigned # lab-specific ID
+rat_id : int unsigned # lab-specific rat ID

 ---

-date_of_birth = null : date
+date_of_birth = null : date # birth date (optional)

 """